Course Enabling

 As an OnTrack Flex student, you’ll complete 4 units containing assessment tasks such as essays, quizzes, oral presentations, learning portfolios, reports and an exam.
 Feedback is provided in response to each assessment task which you will use to guide and plan your future learning.

-Flexible and personalise format
+Flexible and personalised format

 You can choose between range of flexible delivery modes, such as full-or part-time study, delivered on-campus and online.
 You can also choose elective units that are linked to the study area you’re most interested in.